laboon/ebook/text/25_test_plans.md

 A __passed__ test is one in which all of the expected behavior (i.e., the output values and postconditions) match the observed behavior.
 Colloquially, one could say that it's a test where everything worked.

-Conversely, a __failed__ test in which at least one aspect of the observed behavior was not equal to the expected behavior.
+Inversely, a __failed__ test is one in which at least one aspect of the observed behavior was not equal to the expected behavior.
 This difference could be in either the output values or the postconditions.
 For example, if a square root function returned that the square root of 4 was 322, then that test case would be marked "failed".
 If a test case had a postcondition that a message `ERROR: ELEPHANTS CAN'T DANCE` appears on the screen, but the error message in fact reads `ERROR: ELEPHANTS CAN'T DEFENESTRATE`, then once again the test case has failed.
 Whenever a test case is marked failed, there should be a corresponding defect filed.
 This could be a new defect, or it could be that a known defect has caused multiple problems---for example, errors for all animals are saying that they can't defenestrate when the actual issue is that they can't dance.
 If there is no defect associated with a failed test case, then either the test case wasn't important enough to test, or the defect found wasn't important enough to file.
 If either is the case, you should rethink your test case!

 A __paused__ test is one that has started, but had to be put on hold for some period of time.
 This allows other testers and managers to know the status of a test and the progress a tester has been made.
 It also ensures that another tester doesn't step in and start doing the test that has already been started by another tester.
 A test case may be paused for quotidian reasons, like the tester going to lunch, or something directly related to the system under test, such as leaving the lab to get new test data.
 In any case, the assumption is that the tester will get back to working on this test as soon as he or she returns, not that the test itself cannot be executed (that is covered by the "blocked" status, below).